KaungSiThu-Sallius/Customer-Churn-Analysis-Excel/README.md

   <li><b>Gender</b>: The gender of the customer (e.g., Male, Female).</li>
   <li><b>Tenure</b>: The length of time (in months) that the customer has been using the service.</li>
   <li><b>Support Calls</b>: The number of times the customer has contacted customer support.
 This might indicate how much assistance the customer needs or how many issues they have encountered.</li>
-  <li><b>Payment Delay</b>: Indicates if the customer has delayed payments and possibly the frequency or extent of these delays.</li>
+  <li><b>Payment Delay</b>: Indicates how frequently the customer has delayed payments.</li>
   <li><b>Subscription Type</b>: The type of subscription the customer has chosen.
-This could include different service plans or levels (e.g., Basic, Premium).</li>
+This could include different service plans or levels (e.g., Basic, Standard, Premium).</li>
   <li><b>Contract Length</b>: The duration of the contract the customer has agreed to (e.g., 1 year, 2 years).</li>
   <li><b>Total Spend</b>: The total amount of money the customer has spent on the service over their tenure.</li>
   <li><b>Last Interaction</b>: The last time the customer interacted with the service or company.
 This could be the last purchase, login, or contact with customer support.</li>
   <li><b>Churn</b>: This is the key column indicating whether the customer has stopped using the service or product.
-It is typically a binary value (e.g., Yes/No, 1/0) where "Yes" or "1" indicates that the customer has churned (left the service), and "No" or "0" indicates that the customer is still active.</li>
+In which, "1" indicates that the customer has churned (left the service), and "0" indicates that the customer is still active.</li>
 </ol>

 <p>Firstly, I converted the cells into a table by using <kbd>Cmd</kbd> + <kbd>T</kbd> in Excel.</p>